 The early years of data do not show a particular pattern in average speed to answer, with the figure doubling between 2004 and 2005 surveys almost certainly as a result of the relatively small sample sizes found in the early surveys.
 From 2009 onwards there has been a gradual increase in average speed to answer, with a spike to 36 seconds in 2014 which remained quite steady until 2018's jump to 41 seconds.
-2019 has seen this steady at 40 seconds.
+2019 saw this steady at 40 seconds, with a huge uptick in 2020 caused by pandemic-related working practices and an increase in demand experienced by some businesses.

-Call abandonment rate does not show any upward trend, with all but three of the 14 survey results showing data between 5% and 6%.
+Call abandonment rate did not show any upward trend, with all but three of the 14 survey results showing data between 5% and 6%.
+2020's abandonment rate was up by 20% and is almost certainly linked to the changes in speed to answer.

-Figure 8: Historical average speed to answer & call abandonment rate, 2004 - 2019
+Figure 10: Historical average speed to answer & call abandonment rate, 2004 - 2020